freedomofpress/encryption-works/encryption_works.md

 ![Glenn Greenwald's Twitter bio, which includes a link to his PGP public key.](https://raw.githubusercontent.com/tommycollison/encryption-works/issue_76_pgp_intro/images/Greenwald_key_link.png)

 This increases the legitimacy of the key.
-Not only does an attacker have to create a false key for Greenwald, but they have to hack his Twitter account and point the link in his bio to his key to the fake key.
-That's not likely to happen, especially since —for added security— Glenn's public key is listed on his site, [firstlook.org/theintercept](https://firstlook.org/theintercept).
+Not only does an attacker have to create a false key for Greenwald, but they have to hack his Twitter account and point the link in his bio to the fake key.
+That's not likely to happen, especially since —for added security— Glenn's public key is listed on [his profile at his website](https://theintercept.com/staff/glenn-greenwald/).
 This line of attack leaves several obvious clues, and so it's hard to pull off.
 Therefore, we can say with some degree of trust that Glenn's public key info is legitimate.

 ### Software

 To install GPG, Windows users can install [Gpg4win](http://www.gpg4win.org) and Mac OS X users can download [GPGTools](https://gpgtools.org).
-If you run GNU/Linux you should already have GPG installed (since GPG is a command line program) but there's software that interfaces with email clients that makes it much easier to use.
+If you run GNU/Linux you should already have GPG installed (since GPG is a command line program) but software exists that interfaces with email clients and makes it much easier to use.

 To use GPG securely, you have to download and use a desktop mail client rather than log into your email through a browser.
 Freedom of the Press Foundation recommends using [Thunderbird](https://www.mozilla.org/en-US/thunderbird) as your desktop email client with the [Enigmail](https://www.enigmail.net/home/index.php) add-on for GPG.

-While some third parties have developed end-to-end encryption plugins that you can use with browser mail, we don't recommend them because they're comparatively less secure than desktop client-based GPG and don't have all the features.
+While some third parties have developed end-to-end encryption plugins that you can use with browser mail, we currently don't recommend them because they're comparatively less secure than desktop client-based GPG and don't have all the features.

 ### Sending And Receiving Encrypted Email